metriport/metriport/packages/terminology/README.md

 **For external users:**

+1. Sign up for the UMLS Licence (typically takes a few business days) by following [this link](https://uts.nlm.nih.gov/uts/signup-login).
 1. Download the Metathesaurus from [UMLS Knowledge Sources](https://www.nlm.nih.gov/research/umls/licensedcontent/umlsknowledgesources.html)
    **Note:** The file is large - 4 GB compressed and 28 GB uncompressed.
 Releases occur twice a year.

-2. Place the file into the package's root directory and name it `terminology.db`
+1. Place the file into the package's root directory and name it `terminology.db`

 ### Seeding the Database